Apply to become an expert panel member

 • reading preparatory materials sent by RNAO’s BPG team

-• reviewing and providing feedback on documents and tools throughout the development process, including:
+• reviewing and providing feedback on documents and tools throughout the development process

-• identifying and establishing connections to stakeholders who will review the draft BPG before publication
+• identifying and establishing connections to other reviewers who will review the draft BPG at a later stage

 • promoting awareness of the published BPG